 How is teaching evaluated currently?

 Academic Policy requires the formal assessment of teaching through end-of-term course evaluations.
-Mid-term evaluations, though not required by campus policy, are administered by many faculty and GSIs across campus.
-Some departments and programs expect their faculty and GSIs to conduct mid-term evaluations as well.
+Although not required by campus policy, some departments and programs expect their faculty and GSIs to conduct mid-term evaluations as well.

-Registered students are given the opportunity at the end of each term to complete course evaluations for the courses in which they are officially enrolled.
+All students enrolled via the official Student Information System are given the opportunity to complete evaluations for the courses in which they are enrolled.

-Students who only show up for my tests could fill out the survey.
-How can I address this problem?
+Students who only show up for tests could fill out the survey.
+How should this be addressed?

-If this is a concern, we encourage instructors to add a custom question to their questionnaire to discover why students attended class irregularly.
+Online course evaluations offers the instructor a formative opportunity to get feedback from a broader portion of the class.
+If discrepancy between students who attend class and those who do not is a concern, we encourage instructors to add a personalized question to their questionnaire to discover why students attended class irregularly.